-How To: Free Network Monitoring
+How To: Free network monitoring

-Implemented as a comprehensive monitoring solution, this 100-sensor version is sufficient for a small company network or large home network.
+Implemented as a comprehensive monitoring solution, this 100-sensor edition is sufficient for a small company network or large home network.
 However, it can also be an interesting option for monitoring critical points in a larger network.

-A single Syslog or Trap Receiver Sensor can theoretically be used to monitor an entire network: Under lab conditions (one single sensor without filters), PRTG could handle 10,000 messages per second (Syslog or trap) on a quad core desktop machine, so the software offers more than enough power reserves.
+A single Syslog Receiver or SNMP Trap Receiver Sensor can theoretically be used to monitor an entire network: Under lab conditions (one single sensor without filters), PRTG could handle 10,000 messages per second (Syslog or trap) on a quad core desktop machine, so the software offers more than enough power reserves.

 The messages are collected and can be filtered and sorted, then serve as a basis for alerts, notifications and reports.
 You’re left with 99 sensors that can be used as Syslog and SNMP trap receivers for individual, important devices or for other purposes entirely.